concreap/md-2025-challenges/week1/design/README.md

 1. Ensure all deliverables are compiled into a this [Google Doc](https://docs.google.com/document/d/1epdj4Ese9ujA8FqKzSlxhlwJuaRlMbyD_IZenRRedCM/edit?usp=sharing) provided for submission.
 2. Make sure you fill in the information on the google doc correctly.
 3. Double submission automatically disqualifies your submission.
 Ensure you submit in the correct week based on the tab in the document
+4. Deadline for submission is Friday, 11:59 PM
-4. Submissions are due by the end of the week.
+5. Submissions are due by the end of the week.
 Late submissions will not be reviewed.